Hi I'm Jernae

 Hope is the start of faith.
 Faith is hope in things that are not seen.
 Being a single member of the church, I struggle a lot with the question, "Why aren't I married yet?"
 As I pondered this question one week, among others, I finally got an answer that built up my hope and in turn, built up my testimony.
 I was reading in 2 Timothy 3:14 which reads: "...Continue thou in the things which thou hast learned and hast been assured of, knowing of whom thou hast learned them;" I'd been blessed before that I would find someone.
 I'd just lost faith in myself--even though God hadn't.

-I attend my church meetings regularly each week where I am called as the 1st Counselor in the Relief Society, an organization that focuses on improving the family and providing care to others in the ward.
+I attend my church meetings regularly each week where I am called to serve in various volunteer positions within the church.
+From Relief Society, to Sunday School, to helping in Primary, I love to do whatever is asked of me!
 Daily, I keep in contact with my God by praying, and reading the scriptures (Bible, Book of Mormon, and present day revelation to the Prophet).
 The Savior told us to love our neighbor.
 And although I am human, flawed, and sometimes selfish, I do try to remember others each day.
 Heavenly Father loves each of us the same way.
 Imagine that?
 A being that doesn't lose love for someone even though they falter.